sswietoniowski/learning-devops/pluralsight/05_developing_react_apps_with_docker/README.md

 Support for debugging while using Vite, TypeScript, Node.js and Docker can be tricky :-).

+To create a production build of the React app we should change our Docker file and our docker-compose file.

+For that I've created two new files:

+- `Dockerfile.prod` - for the production build,
+- `docker-compose.prod.yml` - for the production build.

+In this version our client (React) application is using the production build (look inside `Dockerfile.prod` for the details).

 Now you are ready to start developing React apps with Docker :-).